sunfishcode/eyra/README.md

 It might seem like "memory safety" might be a reason to use Eyra, and Eyra does have a lot of code written in safe Rust, so it does benefit some from Rust's memory safety.
 However, Eyra also has a lot of `unsafe` code (it's unavoidable for implementing a libc).
-Until this code has been more throughly proven, it's not realistic to consider it more safe than mature C code.
+Until this code has been more thoroughly proven, it's not realistic to consider it more safe than mature C code.

 [Whole-program LTO]: https://github.com/sunfishcode/eyra/tree/main/example-crates/hello-world-lto#readme